 OK.
 That sounds about like my experience.
 Then I got the client/employer data.
 Man, that was a slap in the face:

-85% said they let their in-house marketer or agency go because they didn't deliver, weren't strategic enough in their thinking, or just couldn't agree on anything.
+85% said they let their in-house marketer or agency go because they didn't deliver, didn’t provide strategic guidance, or just couldn't agree on anything.

 So, 8% of marketers think they got fired because they didn’t serve their employer or client.

 If this were a marriage, we’d be in counseling five days a week, and at the divorce lawyer’s office the other two.
 Why the disconnect?

 For the last 20 years, ‘digital marketing’ has meant, in this order:

 Content, of course, has become the zombie movie of digital marketing.
 If two zombies make a good plotline, FIVE HUNDRED THOUSAND MUST BE BETTER.
 Most agencies shovel more and more ‘content’ out the door: Third-rate crap that wouldn't make it into a coloring book.
 They call it ‘marketing.’
 It’s easier to talk quantity than quality.
 And clients treat it as an SEO tactic, rather than a legitimate marketing tactic.
 They push the vomit-content-all-over-the-web strategy even harder.